Abakar Sabone

-Abakar Sabon (also spelled Saboune or Sabone) was the leader of the Movement of Central African Liberators for Justice rebel group during the Central African Republic Bush War.
+Abakar Sabone (also spelled Sabon) is a politician of Central African Republic.
+Previously he was the leader of the Movement of Central African Liberators for Justice rebel group during the Central African Republic Bush War.

-Biography
+Early life and career

-Born in Boda to a Chadian father and Central African mother, he was the former FACA captain.
-Sabon worked François Bozizé from 2002-2003 when he wanted to topple Ange-Félix Patassé.
+Born on 1 January 1966 in Carnot or Boda to a Chadian father and Central African mother, he was the former FACA captain.
+Sabone worked for Bozizé from 2002–2003 to oust Ange-Félix Patassé.
 He was the main architect behind the rebels taking control of Bangui on 15 March 2003.
-After Bozize managed to topple Patasse, Sabon was appointed as special representative for the Ministry of Defense in January 2004.
+After Bozizé managed to topple Patasse, Sabone was appointed as special representative for the Ministry of Defense in January 2004.

+Rebellion

-As special representative for the Ministry of Defense, Bozize asked Sabone to go to France to mediate the conflict.
-As he arrived in France, he discovered that Bozize sent his Presidential Guard to assassinate him.
+As special representative for the Ministry of Defense, Bozize asked Sabonee to go to France to mediate the conflict.
+As he arrived in France, he discovered that Bozizé had sent his Presidential Guard to assassinate him.
 He managed to escape the assassination attempt.
-Due to this incident, he decided to resist Bozizé by establishing MLCJ.
+Due to this incident, he decided to resist against Bozizé by establishing MLCJ.

-In 2006, three Bozize's opposition groups formed an armed coalition, UFDR, and Sabon was appointed as the UFDR spokesman.
+In 2006, three Bozize's opposition groups formed an armed coalition, UFDR, and Sabone was appointed as the UFDR spokesman.
 He demanded Muslims to have more power in the government and establish an inclusive government where all factions could join.
-Sabon also called for a Muslim to be appointed as a Prime Minister.
+Sabone also called for a Muslim to be appointed as a Prime Minister.